AustinSiu/IDB-1/PITCHME.md

 #### What can they do better?

 - Pagination
-- Some HTML is descriptions
+- Some HTML in descriptions
 - Can't figure out editing
 - Nothing on the index page